N-AO5/tech264-IaC/Ansible notes/README.md

 1. we use the ansible git built in to clone the repo
 2. the destination is the home direc and add the name you want the repo to have when you copy it
 3. we want the version to be main
+4. if cloning to home direc. - no need for sudo privileges
 ```
   - name: clone the app folder from github to controller node
     ansible.builtin.git: